 |MNED 785||APPLIED MEDICAL NUTRITION RESEARCH 2||3|

 |220 Total Supervised Practice Hours|

 |UNMC Dietetic Internship Post-Baccalaureate Certificate Total - 1200 1|

 or MNED 766 Public Health Nutrition Practicum

 Supervised Practice Hour requirements completed - eligible for national examination for registered dietitians.

-Master of Medical Nutrition (MMN) degree program students complete an additional 17 semester credit hours of coursework during the fall & spring semesters of the second year, completing the degree requirements in May.
+Master of Medical Nutrition (MMN) degree program students complete an additional 17 semester credit hours of coursework during the summer semester of the first year and fall semester of the second year, completing the degree requirements in December.

 Students must successfully complete all courses to meet requirements for completion of the dietetic internship program.
 All courses contribute to competencies specified for the dietetic internship program.
 Coursework credit earned during the dietetic internship program can be applied toward the optional master's degree requirements.

 Supervised Practice Rotations Calendar